The Basics of A Federal Criminal Case

 Pretrial Motions

 Motion to Suppress.
-A Motion to Suppress is a filing in the court in which the accused person is asking the judge so exclude certain evidence or statements( prevent the Government from presenting the evidence against the defendant at trial) due to violations of law in the way that the Government collected the evidence.
+A Motion to Suppress is a filing in the court in which the accused person is asking the judge to exclude certain evidence or statements( prevent the Government from presenting the evidence against the defendant at trial) due to violations of law in the way that the Government collected the evidence.

 Plea

-A Federal criminal defendant that is considering entering a plea of guilty to a federal indictment should be sure that they have fully considered the indictment, the likely admissible evidence against them, and Sentencing Guideline range that will likely apply to their case.
-A Federal criminal defendant should discuss all of these matters in detail with his or her attorney.
+A Federal criminal defendant that is considering entering a plea of guilty to a federal indictment should be sure that they have fully considered the indictment, the likely admissible evidence against them, and the Sentencing Guideline range that will likely apply to their case.
+A federal criminal defendant should discuss all of these matters in detail with his or her attorney.
 It is the accused person’s decision alone as to whether to proceed to trial or to plead guilty.

 Trial

-A Federal criminal defendant has an absolute right to a jury trial that is guaranteed to them by the U.S. Constitution.
-The right to a jury trial includes the right to remain silent, to confront the witnesses against them, to require the Government to present proof beyond a reasonable doubt and to present witnesses and admissible evidence on their own behalf.
+A Federal criminal defendant has an absolute right to a jury trial that is guaranteed to them by the U.S Constitution.
+The right to a jury trial includes the right to remain silent.
+To confront the witnesses against them.
+To require the Government to present proof beyond a reasonable doubt and to present witnesses and admissible evidence on their own behalf.

 Following a guilty plea to a Federal indictment or a guilty verdict, the U.S. Probation office will prepare a Presentence Investigation Report for use by the Court in sentencing.
 The Presentence Investigation Report (PSR) will address the facts of the case and the defendant’s role in the offense.
-In addition it will analyze the guideline range applicable to the defendant according to the advisory U.S. Sentencing Guidelines.
+In addition, it will analyze the guideline range applicable to the defendant according to the advisory U.S. Sentencing Guidelines.

 The sentencing itself will largely be a product of the United States Sentencing Guidelines.
 The process by which a Court assesses the applicable Guideline range will be the subject of a future blog post.
-In assessing sentence the court must consider the applicable guideline range as well as the factors set out in 18 U.S.C.
+In assessing the sentence the court must consider the applicable guideline range as well as the factors set out in 18 U.S.C.
 3553(a).
-Before the Court imposes sentence, the defendant has the right to address the Court.
+Before the Court imposes a sentence, the defendant has the right to address the Court.